lightalkmst/green_curry/README.md

 ### short F.c
 Removes the need for the first call to F.c

+(note: this will break compatibility of nested F.c and F.p, and as such it is recommended to avoid this for any non-trivial project)
 ```javascript
 var green_curry = require ('green_curry') (['short F.c'])
 var f = green_curry.F.c ((x => `Hint: ${x}?`) >> green_curry.F.log)